medo64/UsbOled/Hardware/src/UsbOled.md

 pull up is already available will result in `2.45K` pull-up value.
 Such strong pull up is not really necessary but it also shouldn't hurt.

+Pull-ups are taken from internal PIC 3.3V line.

 ### Revisions ###